 When we talk about the coatings as a lens option for your new Zeiss progressives we talk about the Duravision Platinum and the Duravision silver.
 Both are extremely clear and provide you with very efficient clean coats.
 The main difference between those two options is how hard the surfaces are after the coating.
 The Duravision Platinum will make your progressive lenses more durable and over time signs of wear will not be as dominant after a few months and years compared to the Duravision silver variant.

 The choice of the lens material is highly dependable on the frame you choose in combination with your prescription.
-Not all manufacturers produce highly individualized progressive lenses in mineral glass.
+Not all manufacturers produce highly individualized progressive lenses in a mineral glass.
 Zeiss does.
 You can choose from plastic or glass.
 In combination with the lens material, you can order the option optima which could make your progressive lenses thinner depending on your prescription.

 When we are talking about light sensitivity you can order your Zeiss progressives with transitions or PhotoFusion.
 Both options change their tints from clear to dark sunglasses like tint within a few seconds.
 The new transition gen8 variants are comparable to the Photofusion models.
 Change time and lens color options are slightly different.